Register by 11:59pm on 26 November to vote in the General Election on 12 December

 A UK-first multi-partner project, the scheme will see approximately 1.8 million cubic metres of sand placed and engineered on these beaches.
-The height and width of the beaches will be significantly increased and access to beaches improved.
+The height and width of the beaches have be significantly increased and access to beaches improved.

 Progress Update 16 August 2019

 The HAM318 is programmed to complete sand nourishment work by Monday 19 August.
 Work will then commence completing the grading of the beach and demobilising.
 The closed sections of the beach are being reopened as quickly as possible.
 It is anticipated that the beach at Walcott Seafront will be opened by the 18 August.
 The sand placement will be complete just to the south east of Ostend, Walcott.
 The beach will then be re-opened from Ostend back towards Walcott seafront.
 Team Van Oord will then complete any work necessary from the south east, heading north west clearing any remaining equipment and fully opening the beaches.

 North Norfolk District Council is undertaking works to highlight the groynes at Walcott and Bacton which are not visible during high tide.
 In the short term signs and markers for these groynes will be placed on the beach.
 Longer term markers are being planned.

 Beach closure information has been updated following an adjustment in working practices on the beach.
 This enables effective working of the team and prevents the need to ramp pedestrians over the nourishment pipe.